gprothia2/TextractonECR/README.md

-<b> Step 2 .
-Configure theS3 bucket and other settings for the program </b>
+<b> Step 2 - Configure settings for the program </b>

-Configure theS3 bucket and other settings for the program Go to directory EulerEye-master3/src/constants.py and change name of the S3 bucket and folder to new bucket/folder created in previous step
+Configure theS3 bucket and other settings for the program Go to directory main/EulerEye-master3/src/constants.py and change name of the S3 bucket and folder to new bucket/folder created in previous step

         S3_BUCKET_NAME = 'S3xxxx'
 	S3_RAW_IMAGE_FOLDER = 'S3xxxx/input/'